Witteborn/RapidRaidSync/README.md

 ## Introduction

-**RapidRaidSync** is a powerful bash script designed to simplify and automate the process of configuring a RAID 0 array and setting up daily backups from a remote server using `rsync`.
+**RapidRaidSync** is a powerful bash script designed to simplify and automate the process of configuring a RAID 0 array and setting up daily backups from a remote server using `lftp`.
 Whether you're a tech enthusiast or an IT professional, this tool enables you to efficiently manage your local backups, ensuring your data is safe and accessible.

 ### **Example Scenario**